Nerian/Nerian.github.io/_posts/2014-04-30-the-16-most-common-questions-about-git.md

 * `git fetch`: Updates your local repository with the data from remote.
 * `git pull`: Updates your working copy with the changes in the remote.

 In practice: If you want to get the changes from remote without immediately changing your working copy then use `git fetch`.
-Otherwise use git pull. git pull does a `git fetch` followed by a git merge.
+Otherwise use `git pull`. `git pull` does a `git fetch` followed by a `git merge.

 ### How to undo 'git add' before having commited
 {% highlight bash %}